 You’ll need to keep on top of multiple situations

-One of the biggest challenges you’ll face as a recruiter is managing the needs and expectations of your clients and candidates.
+One of the biggest challenges you’ll face as a Recruitment Consultant is managing the needs and expectations of your clients and candidates.
 In an industry that focuses upon people instead of products, there are a wealth of factors that are inevitably outside your control; candidates can drop out at the final hour, or a client may require more CVs than anticipated.
 As such, you’ll need to ensure that you’re adaptable to any last minute changes, and establish clear expectations and response times with whoever you’re dealing with.
 Plan your time effectively, and keep a record of all correspondence.

 Talent Pool development